- This event has passed.

 to shorten winter’s sadness

-The title of our first exhibition of 2018 is ‘to shorten winter’s sadness’ and features the work of Katy and David Quinn, the exhibition is being extended until the end of March.
+Due to the success of our first exhibition of 2018 – ‘to shorten winter’s sadness’ featuring the work of Katy and David Quinn, the exhibition is being extended until the end of March.

 David is originally from Tasmania and spent much of the 80s and 90s as a touring and recording musician.
 He is a photographer with a particular interest in fine art landscapes and seascapes – with the odd cityscape.
 In his more recent work, he uses long exposure techniques to capture the scene which he then edits to bring out the desired detail.
 He also does painstakingly hand-stitched panoramas which highlight the drama of his surroundings.
 He is a big fan of textured clouds and can often be seen out in the landscape sulking when the weather is flat and grey.

-For this exhibition, David will be featuring new work from his recent trip to the Isles of Lewis and Harris (Outer Hebrides) as well as Wistman’s Wood in Dartmoor.
+‘to shorten winter’s sadness’ features new work from David’s recent trip to the Isles of Lewis and Harris (Outer Hebrides) as well as Wistman’s Wood in Dartmoor.
 These will be shown alongside a selection of his older favourites from Iceland, Finnish Lapland, Scottish Highlands & Inner Hebrides, Shetland, Orkney, Vietnam, Bruges, England and Australia.

 Works for sale include limited edition prints as well as smaller unlimited A3 prints.
 A full catalogue of current work will also be available from which you can order other prints.
 He will have copies of his book the beauty of solitude available as well as a selection of postcard sized “mini prints”.
 Also available will be one of his panosaws – a 360° panorama made up of 9 mini prints where you can decide the composition.